Murali1999/CybSecNewsApp/README.md

 # CybSecNewsApp

 This is a news app for cyber security enthusiasts, updating them on all the latest happenings related to cyber security around the world.
+(Still in progress, only gathers news from one site.)
 This tool is created in python.

 Sample Output Image: